 Kothay Momo

-Kothay Momo are lightly steamed momo which are then pan-fried on one side combining the best of both worlds, kothay momo can contain chicken, veg, cheeses or meat and should be served with a chilli tomato dip or sauce.
+Another type of momo, Kothay Momo are lightly steamed momo subsequently pan-fried on one side to combine the best of both worlds.
+Kothay momo can contain chicken, veg, cheeses or meat and should be served with a chilli tomato dip or sauce.

 What To Serve With Momo?

-A home-made sauce of some kind, containing plenty of super-hot chillies, garlic and tomato is the best thing to serve with momos.
+A home-made sauce, containing plenty of super-hot chillies, garlic and tomato is the best thing to serve with momos.

 You’ll often find chutneys with momo too.